 Also known as Kanha Tiger Reserve, Kanha is one of the best maintained National Parks in Asia and is home to India’s famous Royal Bengal Tigers.
 The deer and antelopes they hunt roam amongst the glorious forests and meadows alongside Indian Elephants, sloth bears and a wide range of birds.

-See amazing wildlife at a close distance in the unspoiled unique ecosystem of the calm Satpura National Park by jeep, elephant, canoe or on foot.
+See amazing wildlife at a close distance in the unspoiled unique ecosystem of the calm Satpura National Park by jeep, canoe or on foot.
 Many types of mammal including bears, antelopes, leopards and wild boar meander through the beautiful hilly terrain.

 A former tiger reserve, Panna National Park once lost all its famous inhabitants to poachers, but tigers now reside again thanks to a repopulation programme.
 Alongside tigers, you’ll also find a multitude of creatures within the park, including leopards, chital, nilgai and sloth bears.